designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * **Minimum Deposit Date:** It’s worth checking whether the booking had been added to the system before the Collins/Zonal integration went live.
 Any bookings with deposits that were already on Collins (before the integration went live) that get updated, will not get pushed to the till (to avoid duplicates on your tills).

 * **The Booking Date has Passed:** It's important to note that this integration will not allow us to push payments to the till **after** the date of the booking has already passed.

-As such, if you are claiming a [Collins Card Authentication Payment](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) after the date of the booking, this will **not** push to the tills and you will have to be manually add the payment to your tills.
+So if you are claiming a [Collins Card Authentication Payment](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) after the date of the booking, this will **not** push to the tills and you will have to be manually add the payment to your tills.

 Similarly, if you add a payment to a booking (when the booking date has already passed) and try to change the date of the booking to a future date, the payment will not be pushed to the till.